Support our Nonprofit Magazine!

 It’s normal to feel overwhelmed and guilty as a new parent, and isolating yourself will only perpetuate those negative feelings.

-Remembering that your child is looking to you for love, guidance and support can help you stay grounded in your recovery, and even inspire you to move forward in your recovery.
+Remembering that your child is looking to you for love, guidance, and support can help you stay grounded and even inspire you to move forward in your eating disorder recovery.

 Watch this video to learn more about parenthood and eating disorder recovery:

 Watch here: https://youtu.be/7P9lXkcXsDE